-Practices missed due to inclement weather will not be made up.
+Practices missed due to inclement weather may be made up based on availability and field conditions.
+Please work with the Recreational Director for options if you have a session cancelled due to inclement weather.
 Game reschedules will be handled in the following manner:

 - Coaches on each team must communicate and come to an agreement on a makeup date and time.
 It is recommended to try and have at least 2 dates/times that would work in case there is no field or referee available for your first choice of dates. - The HOME TEAM coach must submit the requested makeup date AT LEAST 7 DAYS in advance to their program director.
-If you are the home coach, send your request to Paul Welch at recreationaldirector@hooversoccerclub.com. - Your request will be turned in to the CASL registrar and you will be notified via email if the reschedule is approved or denied.
+If you are the home coach, send your request to Paul Welch at recreational director@hooversoccerclub.com. - Your request will be turned in to the CASL registrar and you will be notified via email if the reschedule is approved or denied.